List of RWBY characters: Team JNPR

-An orange-haired student at Beacon who carries Magnhild, a war hammer that can be converted into a grenade launcher.
+An orange-haired student at Beacon and old friend of Ren who carries Magnhild, a war hammer that can be converted into a grenade launcher.
 In Volume 4, Nora has upgraded Magnhild, so that it can apparently hold a stronger electric charge.
 Her Semblance, "High Voltage", is the production and manipulation of electricity, allowing her to channel the energy to her muscles and gain superhuman strength.
-Nora is very talkative and hyperactive, which tends to annoy her teammates, but she's also the most positive member of the team, almost always staying upbeat.
-She also displays a serious side when necessary, as when she tries to protect Ruby from Tyrian and when she calms Ren down during their battle with the Nuckelavee.
-She and Ren are long-time friends, though Jaune briefly assumes the two are a couple, which causes Nora to quickly say that they're not "together-together".

-In a flashback in Volume 4, it's revealed that Nora was living on the streets of Kuroyuri when she was a child.
-When the village was attacked by Grimm and Nora was abandoned by her mother, Ren saved her, beginning their friendship.
-In the end of Volume 3, Nora goes with Ruby, Jaune and Ren to Haven.
+Nora is very talkative and hyperactive, which tends to annoy her teammates, but she's also the most positive member of the team.
+Nora was living on the streets of Kuroyuri when she was a child.
+When the village was attacked by Grimm, Ren saved her, beginning their friendship.
+Nora eventually admits her love for Ren but wants to find her own identity before entering a relationship with him.

-In Volume 7, Nora is disheartened when Ren gives her the cold shoulder during their first mission in Atlas.
-In Volume 8, Nora's estrangement with Ren worsens as she joins Ruby's group to launch Amity.
-But she later shows signs of codependence as she admits that she is lost without Ren.
-At the command center when Penny is overpowered by the Ace-Ops, Nora overexerts herself by absorbing too much electricity to break the others free from the control room to rescue the android.
-After finding out that her scars won't go away with Jaune's help, Nora admits her love for Ren but wants to find her self identity before entering a relationship with him.

 Her first name comes from the Nora Barlow Columbine, while her last name, "Valkyrie", is inspired by the female warriors found in Norse mythology.
 She alludes to the Norse god Thor.
 According to the show's producers, the concept of her weapon was based on the annual Festival of Exploding Hammers in Mexico.